Overview of customer’s responsibilities as data controllers

-As the entity defining the purpose and use for surveys, panels, and communities, Questback’s customers will be regarded as “Controller” according to the Directive, thus being responsible for processing data in accordance with the Directive.
+As the entity defining the purpose and use for surveys, panels, and communities, Questback’s customers will be regarded as the “Controller” according to the Directive, thus being responsible for processing data in accordance with the Directive.

 Consent from Data Subjects